-• Blocked calls abandon the call attempt immediately
+Blocked calls abandon the call attempt immediately

-This is referred to as a "loss system".
-Erlang's B-table relates the number of traffic channels, the GoS, and the traffic offered.
-This relationship is tabulated in Figure 2.1.
-Assuming that one cell has two carriers, corresponding typically to 2x8-2=14 traffic channels and a GoS of 2% is acceptable, the traffic that can be offered is A=8.20 E (Figure 2.1).
+The formed to as a "loss system".
+Erlang's B-table relates the number of the GoS, and the traffic offered.
+This relationship is tabulated in Figure that one cell has two carriers, corresponding typically to 2x8-2=14 traffic and a GoS of 2% is acceptable, the traffic that can be offered is A=8.20 E